XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 items = { items: [{ code: "abcXYZ123", name: "HelloWorld11", description: "Foobar", inventory_asset_account_code: "140", purchase_details: { cogs_account_code: "500" }}]}

 opts = {
-  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created obejcts and any with validation errors
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors

   unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }